 1. Gateway of India

 As a historic slice of Mumbai and a strong significance with the heydays of the British Empire, it’s no surprise that the Gateway of India features top on the itinerary of many tourists.
 Initially built in 1911 to commemorate the arrival of British King George V and Queen Mary in India, it later served as an entry gate for Viceroys and the New Governors of Bombay.
 This beautiful man-made monument of Mumbai located at the waterfront at Apollo Bunder continues to harness its hold over art, politics, and pop culture.
 Gateway of India is one of the best places to visit in Mumbai at night if you want to enjoy its pristine glory against the milieu of the sea.
+If you plan to visit this place, check the nearest metro stations to India Gate for your convenience.

 2. Sanjay Gandhi National Park (SGNP)